Things landlords cannot do in South Carolina

 January 23, 2024

-• South Carolina mandates strict adherence to tenant protection laws, offering robust guarantees for residential well-being.
+• South Carolina mandates strict adherence to tenant protection laws with guaranteed standards for residential well-being.

 • Landlords must comply with legal standards for livable conditions, ensuring rental properties meet health and safety codes.

-• Rental agreements serve as the governing charter for both landlord's duties and tenant's rights within the bounds of state laws.
+• Rental agreements govern both landlord duties and tenant rights within the bounds of state law.

-• Legal frameworks provide tenants recourse in cases of disputes, reinforcing a balanced power-dynamic with landlords.
+• Legal frameworks give tenants recourse in disputes, maintaining a balanced relationship with landlords.

-• Eviction protocols are regimented, protecting tenants from unjust removal and outlining clear processes for landlords.
+• Eviction procedures are tightly regulated, protecting tenants from unjust removal and outlining clear processes for landlords.

-• Fair treatment and equal housing opportunities for tenants are at the forefront, reinforced by anti-discrimination statutes.
+• Fair treatment and equal housing opportunities are enforced through anti-discrimination statutes.

 Understanding South Carolina's Landlord-Tenant Act